The Mogollon Rim Road

 But you can’t crawl inside the ones at home.

-It was around this point we were done and just wanted to be off the dirt road heading home on pavement.
+It was around this point we were done and just wanted to be off the dirt road and heading home on pavement.
 It was getting covered in washboard and wasn’t fun.
 But aside from making a hard right turn, you just had to power through it.
-Fortunately, the Cococino National Forest edge and a different one appeared, they knew how to make a road.
+Fortunately, the Cococino National Forest edge and a different road surface appeared.
+They knew how to make a road.
 And how to make a view!

 Susan found a second Paul!

 Soon after this view the road turned away from the rim, became paved, and we could go much faster.
-Sadly, the Mogollon Rim Visitor Center was closed, so no stamp.
+Sadly, the Mogollon Rim Visitor Center was closed, so no stamp for our National Parks book.
+It’s got 400 entries.
+A lofty goal for sure!

 Back to the RV!